-Jane Suggate lived her adult Suggate (assistant superintenlife in a street but her child-dent Military Store Departhood was spent, like David ment) in 1853 lent their sister Copperfield’s Peggottys, Sarah and her husband Robert aboard a house built on top Balls their £10 passage money of a boat.
-Saving the cost of to Australia.
-After Sarah’s construction materials and death in 1859 her widower possibly in an effort to avoid soon remarried and set up a paying land rates, her ferryman tailor’s shop in Park Street in father had converted an iron steamer into his own ‘Noah’s Ark’ on the water’s edge at Glebe Point.
-The Rapid, Sydney’s first double-ender ferry, was brought out in parts from England in 1837 and used on the Sydney to Parramatta run until it ran aground in Johnston’s Bay.
-In the early days of the colony river transport was safer than risking ambush by bushrangers on the roads.
+Jane Suggate lived her adult life in a street but her childhood was spent, like David Copperfield’s Peggotty, aboard a house built on top of a boat.
+Saving the cost of construction materials and possibly in an effort to avoid paying land rates, her ferryman father had converted an iron steamer into his own ‘Noah’s Ark’ on the water’s edge at Glebe Point.
+The Rapid, Sydney’s first double-ender ferry, was brought out in parts from England in 1837 and used on the Sydney – Parramatta run until it ran aground in Johnston’s Bay.
+In the early days of the colony, river transport was safer than risking ambush by bushrangers on the roads.

 The third child of Jane and William Suggate, Jane, was born on 5 November 1847 at Glebe.
 By 1877 she was living in Campbell Street near its intersection with Norton Street.
 Here she conducted the Ebenezer night school for fee-paying ‘working boys and girls’.
 Although she tried to sell the school in 1878, she took her pupils to the Sydney International Exhibition at the Garden Palace two years later and appears to have persevered with the enterprise into the 1890s.
 By 1895 she had left 68 Campbell Street and was trying a new way to make some money.